A Cross-Cultural Guide to European Wedding Traditions

-In Sweden, the bride and groom kiss everyone at their wedding- not just each other.
-This tradition is normal in that country; it simply shares the special day with others on a more physical level so don’t be too shocked when you see a queue of men lining up for the Bride.
+In Sweden, the bride and groom kiss everyone at their wedding, not just each other.
+This Swedish wedding tradition is normal; it simply shares the special day with wedding guests on a more physical level so don’t be too shocked when you see a queue of men lining up for the Bride.

-If you have friends that like to chat, here’s a Swedish tradition for you – weddings in Sweden take a longer period of time due to the number of speeches given by the bridal party.
-The custom is that there should be over ten speeches delivered- if your friends want to tell embarrassing stories about each other, try and see if only one or two of your friends will give a speech!
+If you have friends that like to chat, here’s a Swedish tradition for you.
+Weddings in Sweden take a longer period of time due to the number of speeches given by the bridal party.
+The custom is that there should be over ten speeches delivered by the wedding party.
+If your friends want to tell embarrassing stories about each other, try and see if only one or two of your friends will give a speech!

 Bride & Groom Walk Down The Aisle Together

 This cultural addition to the wedding ceremony is a break from tradition and sees the bride and groom walk side-by-side down the aisle rather than with their fathers.
 It symbolizes the journey that the couple will have in marriage.

 Belgium is famous for its fascinating culture, with two linguistic groups (Dutch and French) along with some German speakers.
 The many wedding traditions from Belgium come from its famous cultural history and influence from their neighbours.